denverprogrammer/SymfonyDocker/readme.md

 ## **How to run:** ##
-Run any of the following commands in your terminal.
+Any of the following commands can be run in your terminal.

 ```bash
 # Builds all of the dev containers and starts the server.